beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 <idle>-0       [000] bNs.1 10092.135939: bpf_trace_printk:    To port: 35660
 ```

-In this example we printed the packet as it left our `rabbitmq-0` pod,
+In this example we printed the request's packet details as it left our `rabbitmq-0` pod,
-and then when a packet was returned from `GitHub` to our pod!
+and then the response's  packet details that was returned from `GitHub` to our pod!

-## Summery
+## Summary

 In this tutorial, we:

 1. Used `bpf2go` Golang library to load our `eBPF`
 Code into the k8s kernel
-2. Learnt about `SEC("socket")` and what it does.
+2. Learned about `SEC("socket")` and what it does.
 3. Parsed the arriving socket packets on the kernel side.
-4. Run the eBPF code!
+4. Ran the eBPF code!

-Press you can find the full source code: https://github.com/beaverrio/ebpf-101-network-visibility
+You can find the full source code in the following link: https://github.com/beaverrio/ebpf-101-network-visibility

 In the next post we will parse the payload itself to see the actual traffic in our network.

-Let us know what else would you like to learn about eBPF and networking!
+Let us know what else you would like to learn about eBPF and networking!